talkingtoaj/homing_search/README.md

 Homing Search seeks to bring together the best of both of these two approaches and to improve upon them by adding adaptation based on the results discovered so far.

+The library is written to be compatible with multiple Machine Learning Libaries (e.g. Keras, Sci-kit Learn, Pytorch), however to minimize required dependencies, each libary will have its own forked package.

 ## Features
 * You provide a time-limit within which it is guaranteed to finish.
 * If the search area is small enough, it will perform an exhaustive grid search in approximately the same time as a GridSearch.
 There is no reason NOT to choose Homing Search in preference to GridSearch.